-If our solutions fail to detect vulnerabilities in our customers' cybersecurity infrastructure, or if our solutions fail to identify new and increasingly complex methods of cyberattacks, our business and reputation may suffer.
-There is no guarantee that our solutions will detect all vulnerabilities, especially in light of the rapidly changing security landscape to which we must respond.
+If our solutions fail to detect vulnerabilities in our customers' cybersecurity infrastructure, including for remote devices, or if our solutions fail to identify new and increasingly complex methods of cyberattacks, our business and reputation may suffer.
+There is no guarantee that our solutions will detect all vulnerabilities, especially in light of the rapidly changing security landscape to which we must respond, including the increased remote work environment during the COVID-19 pandemic.
 Additionally, our solutions may falsely detect vulnerabilities or threats that do not actually exist.
 For example, our solutions rely on information provided by an active community of users who contribute new exploits, attacks and vulnerabilities.
 If the information from these third parties is inaccurate, the potential for false indications of security vulnerabilities increases.
 These false positives, while typical in the industry, may impair the perceived reliability of our offerings and may therefore adversely impact market acceptance of our products and could result in negative publicity, loss of customers and sales and increased costs to remedy any problem.